lukelex/csv_record/README.md

   obj.do_something
 end
 ```
-`obj` refers to the instance your in
+`obj` refers to the instance you are in

 ##Precautions
 CsvRecord creates a `db` folder in the root of your application.
 Be sure that it has permission to do so.